williamouyang/okta.github.io/_source/docs/api/resources/oauth2.md

 {:.beta}

 A Refresh Token is an opaque string.
 It is a long-lived token that the client can use to obtain a new Access Token without re-obtaining authorization from the resource owner.
 The new Access Token must have the same or subset of the scopes associated with the Refresh Token.
+To get a Refresh Token, the Authentication or Token requests must contain the `offline_access` scope.
 {:.beta}

 ## Endpoints